pgamer78/btt-recorder-docs/README.md

-# translationRecorder Information
+# BTT Recorder Information

-See http://tr-info.readthedocs.io/ for the documentation, this repo is the source files.
+See https://btt-recorder.readthedocs.io/en/latest/ for the documentation, this repo is the source files.

 If you want to suggest a change, please fork this repo and create a PR, or create an Issue.